MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 	.EnableLocalScreenshots()
 	```

-1. Right-click the first **AppLaunches** test in Text Explorer and select **Run Selected Tests** to run the AppLaunches test for the Android version of Drone Lander.
+1. Right-click the first AppLaunches test in Test Explorer and select **Run Selected Tests** to run the test for the Android version of Drone Lander.
 Then wait until Test Explorer indicates that the test has completed successfully.

 	![A successful test](Images/vs-first-test-successful.png)